• Outdoors Outdoors

 If you manage to catch one of the tagged fish, anglers need to keep the tag and contact the TWRA's fisheries division using the number on the identifying accessory.
 Then it's just a case of providing some details about how and where the fish was snagged.

 According to the Tennessean, the silver carp is one of four invasive carp species commonly found in Tennessee.
 The aquatic creatures devour zooplankton, which is a vital food source for many of the state's native fish species.
-They can grow to up to 60 pounds in weight and have even been known to injure fishers and boaters when they jump out of the water.
+They can grow to up to 60 pounds in weight and have even injured fishers and boaters when they jump out of the water.

-If anglers catch a silver carp that doesn't have a tag, the TWRA calls for those fish to be kept on ice or frozen and for the organization to be contacted immediately, per WAEW Radio.
+If anglers catch a silver carp that doesn't have a tag, the TWRA calls for those fish to stay on ice or frozen.
+The angler should contact the TWRA immediately, per WAEW Radio

-The silver carp, which are native to China, are playing havoc on the local ecosystem, so even if you're not lucky enough to catch one of the tagged fish, it's important to not let the creature back into the water.
+The silver carp, which are native to China, are playing havoc on the local ecosystem.
+If you're not lucky enough to catch one of the tagged fish, it's important to not let the creature back into the water.

 Similar schemes are being utilized elsewhere.
 In New South Wales in Australia, for example, the annual Namoi Carp Muster offers prizes for the participant who catches the most or the largest carp, with 200 million predicted to be in the country's waterways.